January 15, 2022

 - Finally, these statistics were established with tests that, according to many experts and doctors, are not reliable.
 This has been admitted, among others, by the World Health Organization (WHO) and by the Center for Disease Control and Prevention (CDC).

 Ms Frketich, you must know that the opinions of scientific and medical experts on the questions listed above are divided.
-While the official narrative is widely publicized in mainstream media, the opposite views are often censored, their proponents are harassed, threatened, fired and silenced.
+While the official narrative is widely publicized in mainstream media, the opposite views are often censored, their proponents are harassed, threatened, ridiculed, fired and silenced.
 Yet, there is plenty of information available on this topic in public domain.
 I would imagine that an experienced and awarded investigative journalist like yourself would look for and take under consideration both sides of this narrative in order to present a balanced, objective and credible information to your readers.
 Did you?
 Or, did you just “do your job” and follow the orders?

 I would appreciate your input.